kapppa-joe/project-euler-trial/README.md

 # Project Euler trial

-A repo to store my attempts in solving project euler problems with a TDD and FP approach.
+A repo to store my attempts in solving project Euler problems with a TDD and FP approach.

 ## Description